rutupanchal/rutuwebsite/README.md

-# IMXD website
+# Rutu Panchal Website

-Based on Minimal Mistakes, and powered by Jekyll.
+Created using on Jekyll & Minimal Mistakes.